Trump sticks by EPA chief as lawmakers call for resignation

 A White House official, asked for comment, said only that the two calls had taken place and would not elaborate.

-Lawmakers on Sunday predicted in television interviews that Pruitt might not survive long in his job after the condo reports.

-Trump has been retooling his Cabinet, ousting last month both David Shulkin as secretary of the Veterans Administration and Rex Tillerson as secretary of state.
+Trump has been retooling his Cabinet, ousting both David Shulkin as secretary of the Veterans Administration and Rex Tillerson as secretary of state last month.

-(Reporting By Steve Holland, Timothy Gardner, Doina Chiacu; Editing by David Gregorio)
+(Reporting by Steve Holland, Timothy Gardner, Doina Chiacu and David Alexander; Editing by David Gregorio and Peter Cooney)